Shopify/FunctionalTableData/README.md

 `functionalTableData.tableView = yourTableViewInstance`.
 After this, every time we want to display/update the data we simply call `functionalTableData.renderAndDiff(sections)`.

 ## Usage

+Check out the [example playground](/Example.playground) for a fully interactive example.

 Any time you want to update the data currently being displayed you generate the new state and pass it off to your instance of the Functional Table Data.
 The FTD is then responsible for computing the differences between the previous state and the next state and updating itself as necessary.